 Big Step Forward for Korean Co-Productions

 Though many Korean co-productions have been made in recent years, as of yet few have made a significant impact.
-However, things may be about to change following the blockbuster success of A Wedding Invitation, a new romantic comedy produced by CJ Entertainment.
+However, things may be about to change following the blockbuster success of A Wedding Invitation

 In its first four days in theaters, the film brought in RMB70.9 million (US$11.5 million).
 This is only a fraction behind the recent blockbuster Chinese romcom Finding Mr. Right’s RMB76.3 million (US$12.3 million) in the same amount of time, which is currently sitting at number 10 on the all time Chinese chart while still going strong in theaters.